rolger/advent-of-craft-2024/exercise/java/day12/thoughts.md

 * replace List<Child> childrenRepository with first class collection ChildRepository
 * extract an interface ChildRepository and inject it into Santa
-* One Dot per Line in class Santa
+* One Dot per Line in class Santa => no getter for wishlist in class Child
 * replace string with Behavior enum
 * replace List<Toy> wishlist with first class collection ToyWishlist